 The first Forum this year, “Knowing Self Through Others: Empathy, a Path Towards a Just and Fraternal Society”, took place in Japan at the end of March.
-This event, co-designed and run by an international team from Japan, Brazil and the Goetheanum, brought 350 people together to explore empathy and social inclusion as tools for building bridges across cultures, nationalities and generations.
-Participants were joined by experts in education, science, the arts, and social work to share experiences and ideas towards humanizing and transforming communities through individual and collective activity.
-The SIF team was invited to collaborate on the theme, which is of particular importance in Japan, where there is no integration of immigrants in the schools.
+This event, co-designed and run by an international team from Japan, Brazil and the Goetheanum, brought 350 people together to explore empathy and social inclusion as a tool for building bridges across cultures, nationalities and generations.
+Participants were joined by experts in education, science, the arts and social work to share experiences and ideas towards humanising and transforming communities through individual and collective activity.
+The SIF team was invited to collaborate on the theme which is of particular importance in Japan, where there is little integration of immigrants in the public schools.
 The theme of empathy and collaboration was enthusiastically taken up by all who attended.

-This was followed by another event hosted by the Goetheanum entitled, “Ethical Individualism: Transforming Self and Society”, which was originally intended to be a forum for the network focusing on deepening our spiritual understanding of the human being and society, later expanded into a co-operative seminar with the Volunteer Programme of the “Freunde der Erziehungskunst”.
-Facing the dramatic current situation of growing nationalism, civil war, community expulsion and displacement of peoples, we intended to develop a social culture and practice which could reach and alleviate the inevitable traumas caused by these dire circumstances.
+This was followed by another event hosted by the Goetheanum entitled “Ethical Individualism: Transforming Self and Society”.
+Originally intended to be a forum for the network, it later on expanded into a co-operative seminar with the Volunteer Programme of the ‘Freunde der Erziehungskunst’.
+Facing the dramatic current situation of growing nationalism, civil war, community expulsion and displacement of peoples, we intended to develop a social culture and practice which could reach and alleviate the inevitable traumas caused by these events.
 The three-day event, which explored the power of individual responsibility within the most pressing needs of our time, worked with an inspiring group of 70 young volunteers who had recently returned from working in social initiatives and programmes throughout the world.
 Together with other participants and workshop leaders, a vibrant group of 135 participants engaged in active social and personal discovery at the Goetheanum.
-They had the opportunity to share and contextualize their experiences in workshops offered by an interdisciplinary group of experts actively working towards social transformation and personal empowerment.
+During the seminar-forum, they had the opportunity to share and contextualise their experiences in workshops offered by an interdisciplinary group of experts actively working towards social transformation and personal empowerment.

 Both events consolidated and enhanced the network of organisations and initiatives which define the profile of the SIF, all working for social enhancement and personal transformation.
-The vision of the SIF is based on the anthroposophical understanding that each human being needs to belong to a social community in which it can identify and develop itself, while at the same time establish its unique individual potential.
+The vision of the SIF is based on the anthroposophical understanding that each human being needs to belong to a social community in which he/she can identify and develop himself or herself, while at the same time establish his/her unique individual potential.

-Our online platform www.socialinitiativeforum.org acts as a mouthpiece of the social initiative members, thus becoming a leading reference point for the public to access valuable information about the impulses that are transforming the world today; all of this whilst keeping the network members informed about opportunities and resources to support them in their social endeavors.
+Our online platform www.socialinitiativeforum.org acts as a mouthpiece of the social initiatives’ members, thus becoming a leading reference point for the public to access valuable information about the impulses that are transforming the world today; all of this whilst keeping the network members informed about opportunities and resources to support them in their social endeavours.
 The platform offers:

-Anyone who has had anything to do with the SIF knows Andrea de la Cruz, age 29, from Spain, as the radiant, warm and extremely competent organizer of events, author of the texts, and correspondent of the Team.
+Anyone who has had anything to do with the SIF knows Andrea de la Cruz, age 29 from Spain, as the radiant, warm and extremely competent organiser of events, author of the texts, and correspondent of the team.
 Andrea showed her deep commitment to the Forum through supporting the programmes, documents and events during the last three years.
 She has now moved on to concentrate on research in the Youth Section, following and deepening her profession and interest in human development.
-I wish to use this opportunity to express my deep gratitude and admiration towards Andrea for her managerial competence, innovative ideas and engaging communication skills, which were such a signature of the SIF in the recent years.
-I wish her all the best for her future projects!
+I wish to use this opportunity to express my deep gratitude and admiration towards Andrea for her managerial competence, innovative ideas, and engaging communication skills, which were such a signature of the SIF in recent years.
+I wish her all the best on her future projects!
 In Andrea’s own words:

-Juan Bottero, 30 years old and from Argentina demonstrated his expertise as our webmaster in both the design and development of the platform.
-He took care of publicity and advertising through interviews and film clips which he posted on the website and other social media platforms.
-He worked at shaping the programmes and organising the events both in Japan and at the Goetheanum and took care of the finances.
-Next year, he will work partly at a distance from his home in Argentina but will remain an active and integral part of the team from wherever he is.
-Together, we intend to develop an online Social Skill Training Programme to offer to the network and beyond.
+Juan Bottero, 30 years old from Argentina, demonstrated his expertise as our webmaster, in both the design and development of the platform.
+He took care of publicity and advertising through interviews and film clips which he posted on social media and the SIF website.
+He worked at shaping the programmes and organising the events both in Japan and at the Goetheanum, and took care of the finances.
+Next year, he will work partly at a distance from his home in Argentina, but will remain an active and integral part of the team from wherever he is.
+Together we intend to develop an online Social Skill Training Programme to offer to the network and beyond.
 In his own words:

-“Working for the SIF is wonderful, I get to know the most courageous and inspiring people, and then we look for ways of working together, no matter where they are, what language they speak.
+“Working for the SIF is wonderful.
+I get to know the most courageous and inspiring people.
+We look for ways of working together, no matter where they are, what language they speak.
 This project belongs to the Section for Social Sciences, and that means that the Goetheanum is connecting with different social challenges of our time”. firstname.lastname@example.org

-Nicole Asis, 34 years old and from the Philippines, is a music therapy student who is completing the two-year international Anthroposophical Studies programme at the Goetheanum, as did Andrea and Juan.
-She has taken on to write the newsletters and post articles and information about the Forum.
-Her writing skills as well as artistic abilities enhance the substance of our work.
+Nicole Asis, 34 years old from the Philippines, is completing the two-year international Anthroposophical Studies Programme at the Goetheanum, as did Andrea and Juan, along with her ongoing music therapy studies.
+She has taken on to write the newsletters and post articles and information of the Forum.
+Her writing skills, as well as her artistic abilities, enhance the substance of our work.
+She says:

 HOW WE WORK

-The Core Team meets weekly to discuss all aspects of the organization, planning and general development.
+The Core Team meets weekly to discuss all aspects of the organisation, planning and general development.

 All questions regarding the vision and future development of the SIF are discussed and decided in the Advisory Board.
 This is to be established within biannual meetings/retreats of the Board, as part of a more professional running of the SIF as of 2019.

-UPCOMING EVENTS: Interestingly, the Forum Events of the next years will take place in Africa.
-The invitation to SEKEM in Egypt, is within the context of one of their projects, to look towards exploring and designing a future way of education, which can explore and enhance the hidden potentials in each human being, regardless of background and ability.
+Interestingly, the Forum events of the next years will take place in Africa.
+The invitation to Sekem in Egypt, is within the context of one of their projects, to look towards exploring and designing a future way of education, which can explore and enhance the hidden potentials in each human being, regardless of background and ability.
 The planning is well underway and the Forum will take place in December 2019.